dheijl/swyh-rs/README.md

 - **Audio source**: select the audio capture device.
 Changing the source requires a restart.
   On Windows, verify in the **Sound Mixer** that the chosen device is actually playing audio.
 On Linux, use [pavucontrol](https://freedesktop.org/software/pulseaudio/pavucontrol/) to enable the audio monitor for the capture device.
+  Multi-channel sources (surround sound, etc.) are automatically downmixed to stereo; mono sources are upmixed to stereo.
+- **Sample rate**: select the sample rate to use for capture.
+On Windows the system default is correct.
+On Linux, CPAL 0.18 defaults to 48000 Hz on ALSA because ALSA does not expose the system default — verify the right value with `pactl info` and match it to your PipeWire/PulseAudio/ALSA configuration to avoid resampling.
 - **Streaming format**: choose between FLAC (preferred), WAV, RF64, or LPCM.
 FLAC is recommended — it works reliably with 24-bit audio and causes the fewest compatibility issues.
 WAV or LPCM should only be used when FLAC does not work with your renderer.
 - **24 bit**: stream audio at 24-bit depth (FLAC/24 or LPCM audio/L24 at the source sample rate).
 Only works reliably with FLAC; 24-bit LPCM works with Bubble UPNP but not with most hardware streamers.
 - **Stream size**: select one of five HTTP streaming size/chunking modes — choose what works best with your renderer and format: